 The book of Romans, called "the Cathedral of the Christian faith," provides the clearest explanation of the doctrines of sin.
 Here are a few catchy verses:

-"Because of this, God gave them over to shameful lusts.
+"The wrath of God is being revealed from heaven ... so that people are without excuse."Because of this, God gave them over to shameful lusts.
 Even their women exchanged natural sexual relations for unnatural ones.
 In the same way the men also abandoned natural relations with women and were inflamed with lust for one another.
 Men committed shameful acts with other men, and received in themselves the due penalty for their error ..."Although they know God`s righteous decree that those who do such things deserve death, they not only continue to do these very things but also approve of those who practice them."